For those interested in a more short-term involvement with Terra Frutis, we usually welcome volunteers.

 As a member, you will be involved in the decision making and the governing of the community.
 Members are expected to help us for a minimum of 20 h per week.

-We do not charge money (rent) to stay.
-But a non-refundable community expense advance of 60 USD will be collected on arrival; this covers the first few months of utilities (electric/internet/water bills) and any incurred costs of replacing lost/broken items or killed plants.
+We do not charge rent to stay, but we do charge $10 per month for utilities.
+A non-refundable community expense advance of 60 USD will be collected on arrival; this covers the first few months of utilities (electric/internet/water bills) and any incurred costs of replacing lost/broken items or killed plants.

 You will get a fair share of the food available from the land and, share our living spaces (kitchen, showers, compost toilets,…) and will be provided a place to sleep (room or simple building).